Hey Y Combinator!

 Lastly, studios can make certain 1-or-2-hour schedule blocks into available session times for Creek Stories.

-COVID-19 and Creek — Creek Studio will allow radio stations to run their studios remotely, or allow each DJ to publish their shows from home.
+COVID-19 and Creek — Creek Studio will allow radio stations to run their studios remotely, or allow each DJ to publish their audio from home (nonprofit stations often have 30+ DJs who need to come to the studio each week).
 Hundreds of small stations are struggling with this right now.

 Similar to Mozilla.org – Creek.org will move Creek forward as a company.